DanialArab/Getting-Structured-LLM-Output/README.md

 ![](https://github.com/DanialArab/images/blob/main/structured_llm_outputs/1.png)

 but instead, we do need to have a layer between the LLM and the API.
-The naive solution to this problem is to add a layer that parses the output, whcih is a very common first pass but it is:
+The naive solution to this problem is to add a layer that parses the output, which is a very common first pass but it is:
 - time-consuming
 - error-prone
 - not easily extensible